alsalih/notes/git/git.md

 # Git

 Git is a version control system.
-Basically - keep track of versions of files (like backups, but git is more efficient).

-This is especially useful when developing software collaboratively (esp. asynchronously, non-linearly, etc.)

-## Setup

-Check if git is installed; prompt to install if it isn't: git --version

-Install git on:
-- Windows (WSL) / Linux (Ubuntu): 'sudo apt install git-all'
-- macOS: 'brew install git'; or alternatively, install Xcode and its "Command Line Tools" package, which includes Git.

-## Usage
+Basically, it keeps track of changes in code, and thus can be used to:

+- keep a history of code changes
+- revert mistakes in code
+- collaborate with other developers
+- make backups of code
+- and much more

+While Git can be used for all files, and not just code, it is built mainly with code and developers in mind.

+*Note.* The Git system/software is separate from GitHub, GitLab, and BitBucket, all of which are commercial products that use Git.

-### Manual
+## Manual and Documentation

-To read the manual: 'man git'
+To read the manual: type 'man git' in the command-line.

-Manual shortcuts:

-- 'q': quit
-- 'j', 'k': one line down/up
-- 'd', 'u': half-page down/up

-- '/term': search for 'term'
-- 'n', 'N': next/previous search term

-### Commands

-In Git, commands are divided into high-level ("porcelain") and low-level ("plumbing") commands.

-99% of the time, you'll be using porcelain/high-level commands.

-#### Porcelain Commands:

-(Assuming a 'git' before the command)

-- status
-- add
-- commit
-- push
-- pull
-- log

-#### Plumbing Commands:

-(Assuming the same as above)

-- apply
-- commit-tree
-- hash-object
+Documentation is available at: https://git-scm.com/docs